 The health benefits of eating brown rice and steamed vegetables are numerous, including a reduced risk of vitamin and mineral deficiencies, less tissue damage due to free radical oxidation and improved digestion.
 Brown rice is a more nutritious alternative to white rice or noodles.
 Steaming vegetables is the best way to preserve the nutrients and flavor.
 Combining whole grains with vegetables and legumes is a good way for vegetarians to get essential amino acids.
 Consult with a nutritionist about how much brown rice and vegetables are appropriate for you each day.

 Brown rice is more nutritious than white rice because it has only the outer layer or hull removed from the grain.
 In contrast, white rice is more refined and has several layers removed, which reduces its nutritional content.
 Brown rice is relatively high in soluble fiber, which makes you feel full for longer and reduces the chances of over-eating.
 Fiber also promotes intestinal motility and regular bowel movements, as well as balances blood cholesterol levels.
 Compared to white rice, brown varieties have a lower glycemic index, which means less dramatic impact on blood sugar levels and more balanced release of insulin.
-Brown rice also offers micronutrients, including generous amounts of zinc and niacin.
+Brown rice contains many essential minerals, especially manganese, omega-3 and omega-6 fatty acids and most of the B-vitamins.
 One cup of brown rice contains about 215 calories, 5 grams of protein, very little sodium and no cholesterol.

 Benefits of Steaming